 Over the past few years, the Garcin-Cathiard family has made a significant investment in renovating the cellars and vineyards of Chateau Barde Haut.
-The wine making facilities and other buildings have all been remodeled as well.
-Designed by the noted architect Nadau Lavergne, Chateau Barde Haut does not look at all like it did just a few short The years age.
+The wine-making facilities and other buildings have all been remodeled as well.
+Designed by the noted architect Nadau Lavergne, Chateau Barde Haut does not look at all like it did just a few short years ago.

 The renovations and remodeling of Chateau Barde Haut were completed in 2012.
 An important part of the design is the two Corten steel buildings that were created with the purpose of striving to be as green as possible.